JCollinJones25/War/README.md

 * Draw button shouldn't be able to be clicked after one player wins (done)

 ## Stretch Goals
 * As the game stands, the cards are popped/discarded out of the deck.
-Cards need to be put back into array (deck) when new game button is clicked.
+Cards need to be put back into array (deck) when new game button is clicked. (done)
+* Include 'cards remaining:' display next to decks.
 * front of card should be just number and either words saying suit or image of suit (4 pictures will take a lot less time to store in code rather than 52 images - one for each individual card)
 * deck1 and deck2 divs can be image of back of card (done)
 * Instead of having a 'next card' button, draw starts a timer and the table resets after the cards are revealed